 Whether you’re a solopreneur, purpose-driven business, compassionate entrepreneur, or are just hoping to offer your skills and gifts to make something in the world a little better, your story can help you stand out, create a genuine connection, and grow your business.

 Storytelling for Small Business is a refreshing, friendly introductory guide to using the power of story—sharing your own stories and inviting those of your audience—to attract and build relationships with your ideal clients.
 Rather than just another book on “crushing it” with formulaic sales tactics, in this book by Margaret Rode, you’ll learn why stories are more powerful than facts and figures.

 6: Some Assembly Required: A Networking Guide for Women – Second Edition

 In this second edition, Thom Singer and Marny Lifshen update their award-winning content customized for women in the workplace.
 Some Assembly Required: A Networking Guide for Women is the ideal book for women in any industry who know that their success is tied to people.
-This book is a practical guide packed with useful tips, creative techniques, and real-world stories that are relevant for women today.
+This book is a practical guide packed with useful tips, creative techniques, and real-world stories that are relevant to women today.
 It is written so that every woman will benefit from reading it regardless of profession, age, location, or stage of life.
 It inspires women who are not active networkers to make it a part of their lives and helps those who do currently network become even more effective.

 7: You Know Everybody!: A Career Girl’s Guide to Building a Network That Works